-- Flag Special Affordable and the most popular beverage in Morocco (25 million units consumed annually)
+Casa is a fine local pilsner beer.
+Flag Special is affordable and the most popular beverage in Morocco (25 million units consumed annually)

 Mahia, a Moroccan spirit distilled from figs, is around 80% proof, with a flavour somewhere between Italian grappa and Kentucky moonshine.
 You won’t find it on most menus, because it’s usually made in home distilleries for private consumption.
 If you’re staying at a guesthouse, your hosts may know where you can get some, but they may try to warn you off the stuff – mahia hangovers are legendary.